How you’ll feel when you leave home for uni is totally unpredictable - but we've got some tips for dealing with it

 Have fun with your flatmates

-“Doing things with my flatmates so I spent less time by myself has really helped me,” says Flauta.
-Little things like catching up with people for a coffee between lectures can make you feel so much more at home.
-In the evenings, heading to the union is one option – but not the only one.
-Try anything that gets you together as a group, such as cooking together or starting a new Netflix series.
+“Doing things with my flatmates has really helped me and means I spend less time by myself,” says Flauta.
+Little things like catching up with people for a coffee between lectures or heading to the SU in the evenings can make you feel so much more at home.

 Work the postman hard